Health Management and Leadership

 - PHC 6180 Health Services Management (3 credits) or

 - PHC 6181 Organizational Behavior in Health Services (3 credits)

-5-6 credits required.
-Select two from the following, based on student interests and professional goals:
+Select one from the following, based on student interests and professional goals:

 - PHC 6160 Health Care Financial Management (3 credits)